A Generalization of Linear Positive Systems with Applications to Nonlinear Systems: Invariant Sets and the Poincar\'{e}-Bendixson Property: Applications to nonlinear dynamical systems

-The main result in~\cite{sanchez2009cones} establishes a strong Poincar\'{e}-Bendixon property for some specific solutions of a C-cooperative system. \begin{Theorem}~\cite{sanchez2009cones} Suppose that the dynamical system~$\dot x=f(x)$ is~$C$-cooperative with respect to a~$2$-solid cone~$C\subseteq\R^n$ whose complement~$\Clos(\R^n\setminus C)$ is~$(n-2)$-solid.
-Let~$x(t)$ be a solution with a compact omega-limit set~$\Omega$ and suppose that~$\dot x(\tau)\in C$ for some~$\tau\geq 0$.
-If~$\Omega$ does not include an equilibrium then it is a closed orbit. \end{Theorem} An important tool in the proof of this result is~$\mathcal P:\R^n\to W$ the linear projection onto~$W$, parallel to the complement~$W^c$, where~$W$ is a~$2$-dimensional subspace contained in~$C$.
-Letting~$z:=\dot x$, we have~$ \dot z=J(x)z$, and since~$z(\tau) \in C$, this implies that~$z(t)\in \Int( C)$ for all~$t>\tau$.
-This can be used to show that the projection along the trajectory is one-to-one.
+The main result in~\citep{sanchez2009cones} establishes a strong Poincar\'{e}-Bendixson property for pseudo-ordered solutions of a C-cooperative system. \begin{Theorem}~\citep{sanchez2009cones} Suppose that the dynamical system~$\dot x=f(x)$ is~$C$-cooperative with respect to a~$2$-solid cone~$C\subseteq\R^n$ whose complement~$\Clos(\R^n\setminus C)$ is~$(n-2)$-solid.
+Let~$x(t,x_0)$ be a solution with a compact omega-limit set~$\omega(x_0)$ and suppose that~$\dot x(\tau,x_0)\in C$ for some~$\tau\geq 0$.
+If~$\omega(x_0)$ does not include an equilibrium then it is a closed orbit. \end{Theorem} An important tool in the proof of this result is~$\mathcal P:\R^n\to W$ the linear projection onto~$W$, parallel to the complement~$W^c$, where~$W$ is a~$2$-dimensional subspace contained in~$C$. \cite{sanchez2009cones} proved that if the pseudo-ordered solution is a closed orbit~$\gamma$ then~$\gamma$ is strongly ordered, and deduces that the projection~$\mathcal P$ of~$\gamma$ is one-to one.
+He then uses the closing lemma~\citep{Arnaud1998} to extend the results to pseudo-ordered solutions that are not necessarily closed orbits.